petruz/petruz-cluster/README.md

 ### Cert-manager
 cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.
 ```
-Cloudflare api-token must be set in a secret
+Cloudflare api-token must be set in a secret:

+Permissions:
+Zone    DNS   Edit

+Zone Resources
+Include   Specific zone   petruz-central.it

 ```

 ### Postgressql